sscien/pecgs-pipeline/README.md

 There are three main steps to running the pecgs pipelines: 1) generation of run directory/scripts required to run the pipeline, 2) removal of large unnecessary intermediate files generated during pipeline run, and 3) generation of pipeline run summary files.

 Compute1 will only allow a small number of jobs to run at the same time by default.
 To allow for more jobs to run in parallel you will need to adjust the number of jobs that can be run by the default job group.
 To do this run the below command (replace USERNAME with your compute1 username and N_JOBS with how many jobs you would like to run in parallel).
-A value of N_JOBS around 25-50 is usually good (this number is NOT how many samples will be run in parallel, but how many pipeline steps accross samples will be run in parallel.
+A value of N_JOBS around ~25 is usually good (this number is NOT how many samples will be run in parallel, but how many pipeline steps accross samples will be run in parallel.
 You may want to increase or decrease this number depending on how many samples you want to run in parallel.

 ```bash
 bgmod -L N_JOBS /USERNAME/default
 ```

-You will also need **3** compute1 terminals open.
-I strongly recommend running from within a TMUX session to prevent interactive jobs from dying.
+You will also need at least **3** compute1 terminals open.
+I strongly recommend running from within a TMUX session.

 For example: